ThorstenKalkbrenner/New_TDA_Developer_API/README.md

 nodejs quoteStream.js

+saves quotes, asks and bids on filesystem

+to use:
-save initial access_token and refresh_token response in a file tdoa.json as outlined in https://developer.tdameritrade.com/content/simple-auth-local-apps
+1.) save initial access_token and refresh_token response in a file tdoa.json as outlined in https://developer.tdameritrade.com/content/simple-auth-local-apps

+then:
-php tdAuth.php subscription => get subscription credentials for node streamer above
+2.) php tdAuth.php subscription => get subscription credentials for node streamer above

 more functions:
 - movers